Optimism & Kindness

 "Learned Optimism: How to Change Your Mind and Your Life"

-By Dr. Martin E.P.
-Seligman
+Dr. Martin E.P.
+Seligman — The foundational text on optimism

 • Understanding explanatory style